-The Indonesian economy is currently the 16th largest economy in the world with a nominal gross domestic product (GDP) of $1.12 trillion in 2020.
+Indonesia’s economy is currently the 16th largest economy in the world with a nominal gross domestic product (GDP) of $1.19 trillion in 2021.
 It is the largest economy in Southeast Asia and is considered one of the emerging market economies globally.

 Indonesia is a lower-middle-income nation and is classified as a newly industrialized country.
 It is a member of the Group of Twenty (G20) intergovernmental forum that works together to address issues surrounding the global economy.

 The Indonesian economy mostly depends on its domestic market and government budget spending, along with its state-owned enterprises.

 Since its independence in 1945, the country’s economic growth has faced numerous disruptions due to political instability, high levels of regulation, and dependence on oil prices.
 In the 1990s, corruption in the government was at its highest, leading to further economic distortions.

 However, following the 1997 Asian financial crisis, the government took control of private-sector assets which were later sold for privatization.
 Since 1999, Indonesia’s economy has been growing between 4% to 6%.

 In 2012, it outperformed India to become the second-fastest-growing economy in the G20, only behind China.
 However, due to the coronavirus pandemic, the country recorded its first recession in 2020 after more than two decades of consistent growth.
 The economy contracted by 2.07% that year.